Harsh260105/Shareable_Notes/README.md

 ## 🛠️ Technologies Used

 - [React](https://react.dev/) with Redux and [redux-persist](https://github.com/rt2zz/redux-persist) for state management and persistence
+- **100% CUSTOM JavaScript implementation for the rich text editor** - No Quill, no Draft.js, no TinyMCE, or any other text editor library was used.
+This demonstrates deep understanding of DOM manipulation and browser APIs
 - [Vite](https://vitejs.dev/) for fast development and building
 - [Google Gemini API](https://ai.google.dev/) for AI text analysis
 - [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) for local storage